MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 Action commands tell the robot to do something, but do not return data, so they do not require you to implement a callback.
 Most action commands -- such as `ChangeLED` or `Halt` -- are extremely simple to use.
 However calling others -- such as `SlamStartTracking` -- can require a specific pattern of calls (this first, that second) to work.
 For details on all action commands, see the [JavaScript API reference documentation](../javascript-api).

 ### Get Commands
 Get commands obtain data from the robot, so they require you to implement a callback to be notified when they return.
 The callback should contain exactly one parameter, to hold the data being returned.
-See the “Get Data Callbacks” section above for more usage details.
+See the ["Get" Data Callbacks](./#-get-data-callbacks) section for more usage details.

 <!-- TODO: add link to GET DATA CALLBACKS section -->

 ### Event Commands
 All of the event command types require you to implement a callback to be notified when they return.

 * **Sensor Events.** These commands (such as `RegisterEvent` and `AddPropertyTest`) allow you to be notified when sensor data that meets your criteria is available from Misty.
-See the “Sensor Event Callbacks” section above for more usage details.
+See the [Sensor Event Callbacks](./#sensor-event-callbacks) section for more usage details.
 * **Timed Events.** Using the `RegisterTimerEvent` command, you can create timed events that call back to the skill after a certain period of time.
 * **Triggered Events.** With the `RegisterUserEvent` command, you can also create a triggered event to call back to the skill when an specific command is called.
-See the “Timed or Triggered Event Callbacks” section above for more details on using user-defined event callbacks.
+See the [Timed or Triggered Event Callbacks](./#timed-or-triggered-event-callbacks) section for more details on using user-defined event callbacks.

 <!-- TODO: Add link to Timed or Triggered Event Callbacks section -->